The Top EndDarwin, Katherine, Kakadu & Arnhem Land

 The ‘Top End’ of the Northern Territory is a tropical oasis that consists of Darwin (the NT’s capital city), World Heritage-listed Kakadu National Park, remote Arnhem Land in the north-east corner, and the Katherine region, where the tropics meet the Outback.

 Looking for more vacation packages?

 Top destinations in the Top End

 Darwin is a modern, tropical city that offers a special blend of cosmopolitan and outback adventure.
 You can make it as action-packed or as laid back as you like.
 There’s no shortage of things to do in Darwin.

 Wander around the many stalls selling local art and craft and serving food from every corner of the earth—Thai and Indian to Brazilian and Portuguese—at the famous Mindil Beach Sunset Markets.
 Watch a movie under the stars at the Deckchair Cinema, or join a three-course dinner cruise on Darwin Harbour (many times the size of Sydney’s).
 Board the hop-on, hop-off bus to take in the city’s sights.

 Explore Darwin’s rich history and its Aboriginal culture at the many excellent art galleries and history attractions.
-Ride the swell at the Wave Lagoon and soak up the outdoor lifestyle at the Waterfront Precinct with its restaurants, cafes, shops and sprawling lawns.
-Or jump on a fishing day tour out of Darwin to land a famous barra.
+Ride the swell at the Wave Lagoon and soak up the outdoor lifestyle at the Waterfront Precinct with its restaurants, cafés, shops and sprawling lawns.
+Or jump on a fishing day tour out of Darwin to land a famous barramundi.